Thewbi/tiger/chap5/README.md

 See https://www.haber-kucharsky.com/proj/fang/tiger.html

 The unit type is used for functions that return no value and are merely called because their side-effects are beneficial.
-The unit type is also created when a variable is assigned an empty sequence:
+The unit type is also created by if-then statements that lack an else branch or when a variable is assigned an empty sequence:

 test43.tig  ( semanttest.exe ..\testcases\book\test43.tig )